Take Down Launches December 1st!

 That story I must have rewritten a dozen times or more; it will never ever be published as it was, I promise.
 But from that story, the Jae family were born, along with the Kiwi Falls Township and quite a few other characters, who were supposed to just be minor but insisted they too have a story to be told.
 I really was writing blind back then, I had no idea how to write a story, no idea about writing craft, I was just writing the story down that was in my head and hoping it made some sense.

-I'm deeply grateful for the tutors at NorthTec on the Applied Writing Diploma who taught me so much about the basics of writing and then took me deeper.
+I'm deeply grateful for the tutors at NorthTec on the Advanced Applied Writing Diploma who taught me so much about the basics of writing and then took me so much deeper.
 I'm just as grateful for the Romance Writers of New Zealand who built on that foundation and gave me the support and information I needed to take my manuscripts and turn them into books.

 November is NaNoWriMo or National Novel Writing Month.
 In 2017 after a rough patch where I couldn't write because the story I'd been working on suddenly hit too close to home emotionally, my mum and a friend both directed me to a post about NaNoWriMo and when another emotional event kicked me while I was down, I stood up and determinedly took to my laptop.
 I had one thought in my head, one premise (and if you can guess it after reading my book go you!
 I'd love to hear your impressions), I had no idea where my story would go, but I was going to smash my word count out of the writer's park.
 Two weeks I sat at my computer, day, night, it became quite blurry except for the children interrupting me occasionally (my oldest son became good at the takeaway run for dinner).
 I wrote 60,000 words in what I'll now refer to as my raw draft and my plotting out stage.

 So that's a little about the origins of Take Down, now onto the launch date.
 I've chosen quite a unique and celebrated day in my family to launch my book on.
-After telling my closest friends, my mum (and yes for the blog I'm going to use New Zealand English, okay, but the books are in American, I'm sure you can all survive it) was the first one I confided in when I decided I really wanted to make a career in writing.
+After telling my closest friends, my mum (and yes for the blog I'm going to use New Zealand English, okay, but the books are in American (mostly), I'm sure you can all survive it) was the first one I confided in when I decided I really wanted to make a career in writing.
 She's supported me quite proudly and helped raise me up when I floundered in that awful self-doubt that attacks writers worldwide.
 My mum has believed in me right from the start, listened to me get stressed out during study assessments, she's nagged me for release dates, and raved about my writing to everyone.
-She's eagerly awaiting her paperback copy that she can display it for everyone to see, and her excitement is infectious.
+She's eagerly awaiting her paperback copy so she can display it for everyone to see, and her excitement is infectious.
 So I've decided there is no better way to honor her than to release the book on her birthday, so this year while we set up our Christmas trees to celebrate her birthday (cos that's what we do every year), we're going to include a little book launch celebration too!

 Take Down will be released wide, meaning it will be available through all major online book retailers, and thanks to Draft2Digital, I have a UBL or Universal Book Link, which means I can give you this one link HERE and it will automatically send you to a landing page where you can choose your preferred retailer.
 How cool is that?
 Actually you can click on any of the purple Take Down highlighted areas in this post and go to the sellers too.
 How easy is that?
 If your retailer isn't available yet, it will be soon, they just take a day or two to upload.